 What if I am refused information?

-If you are not satisfied after the Internal Review, you can request a review by the Information Commissioner, which should be made in writing including copies of all relevant correspondence.
+f you are not satisfied after the Internal Review, you can request a review by the Information Commissioner, on their website at www.ico.org.uk/foicomplaints or in writing including copies of all relevant correspondence.

 Effective data security is a key priority for the Department of Education.
 It is vital for public confidence and for the efficient, effective and safe conduct of the Department’s business.